LastL2/node-launcher/ci/images/public-alerts/README.md

 # Public Alerts

-A simple alerting framework that leveraging thornode and midgard.
+A simple alerting framework that leveraging lastnode and midgard.

 ## Setup